-NOTE: The Powerfil® motor and Grass-Pak® full signal switch are activated by engaging the blade clutch.
+NOTE: On GHS equipped models, the Powerfil[®] motor and Grass-Pak[®] full signal switch are activated by engaging the blade clutch.
 Refer to Using the GHS Catcher in this section for a complete description of GHS operation.

 Parking Brake

 The parking brake functions by locking a pin into the hydrostatic transmission pinion gear teeth.
 Moving the lever FORWARD engages the parking brake; moving the lever BACKWARD releases the brake.